Background results for robust minmax control of linear dynamical systems: Minmax and Maxmin

 and these subsets may be strict.
 So we have to exercise some care when we exploit strong duality and want to extract the optimizer from a dual problem.
 We shall illustrate this issue in the upcoming results.

 \paragraph{Quadratic functions.}

 In control problems, we min and max over possibly unbounded sets, so we need something other than compactness to guarantee existence of solutions.
-When we have linear dynamic models and quadratic stage cost (LQ), we can use the following results for quadratic functions. \begin{proposition}[Saddle-point theorem for quadratic functions] Consider the quadratic function $V(\cdot): \bbR^{n+m} \rightarrow \bbR$
+When we have linear dynamic models and quadratic stage cost (LQ), we can use the following results for quadratic functions.